 E&OE

 LUKE SHEEHY: I am Luke Sheehy from Universities Australia.
 Well, the Parliament today has decided that the war on the international education sector in this country will continue.
 Since just before Christmas last year, our university sector has been the victim of the sledgehammer approach to the student visa processing system under Ministerial Determination 107.
-The government promised that we would get relief from this Ministerial Determination 107 with the student caps bill and the Parliament today has decided that plan will continue.
+The government promised that we would get relief from this Ministerial Determination 107 with the student caps bill and the Parliament today has decided that pain will continue.
 We want to say to both sides of politics in an election year, do you want a vibrant, dynamic and growing university sector in this country to deliver on the challenges for the future?
 Do we want a Future Made in Australia?
 Do we want classroom ready teachers?
 Do we want all of the essential cross-subsidies we get from international education revenues to support our not-for-profit sector?
 What’s clear is that every dollar universities make from international students gets reinvested in this world-class sector which delivers for not only international students, but it delivers for Australians.
 We think the phony war and blaming international students on the housing issue and migration is just plain wrong.
 And we think that in the election year, both sides of politics need to ask themselves, do they want to invest in our universities for the future or do they want to continue this phony war right through to an election.
 Any questions?

 JOURNALIST: What was your reaction to the opposition’s stance today that they would oppose this legislation?